 - Public health information officer

-It’s possible to become certified in health informatics by the American Health Information Management Association.†
+It’s possible to become certified in health informatics by the American Health Information Management Association.

 Learn More About the Master’s Degree in Health Informatics at Purdue Global

 Technology is at the center of the health care revolution, and health informatics will continue to grow in importance.
-Health informatics specialists are recording, storing, and analyzing health care data to improve collaboration, efficiency, and quality of care with exciting results, and those who work in health informatics have an opportunity to shape this young field and grow right along with it.
+Health informatics specialists are recording, storing, and analyzing health care data to improve collaboration, efficiency, and quality of care with exciting results, and those who work in health informatics have an opportunity to shape this field and grow right along with it.

 If you’re interested in entering this intriguing field, learn more about the online master’s degree in health informatics from Purdue Global.
 You’ll learn from top faculty members with real-world experience, and our online format provides the convenience and flexibility that working professionals need.
-Request more information today.

-Filed in: Health Sciences
+Filed in:

 Your Path to Success Begins Here